edgeimpulse/expert-projects/arduino-portenta-h7-byom-wound-classification.md

 The model training process took place on Google Colab.
 We utilize Transfer Learning with a MobileNet architecture and TensorFlow framework.
 By using the pre-trained MobileNetV2, we can benefit from its high-performance feature extraction capabilities while training on the wound dataset.

 We then optimize the model for edge deployment by applying **Post Training Quantization**, a technique that reduces the model size without significant loss in accuracy.
-This technique aids in minimizing the memory footprint and storage requirements of the model while maintaining its perfomance.
+This technique aids in minimizing the memory footprint and storage requirements of the model while maintaining its performance.

 Once the model is trained and optimized, we converted it to the TensorFlow Lite format, which is compatible with the Edge Impulse Platform.
 We saved and downloaded the model for further use.
 Find all the [code on GitHub](https://github.com/tum-jackie/Wound-Classification-with-Edge-Impulse/tree/main) with the necessary steps, including training, quantization, conversion, and saving, to enable the deployment of the Model to Edge Impulse Platform.